swaguespack/Shellbys-Note-Taker/README.md

 Run `npm install` to install all dependencies.

 ## Usage
-To use the application locally, run node server.js in your CLI and open `http://localhost:3001` in your browser.
+To use the application locally, run `node server.js` in your CLI and open `http://localhost:3001` in your browser.

 Shellbys-Note-Taker app can be used on Heroku.

-## Video Demo Link
+## Screenshot Demo

 The following video demonstrates how Shellbys-Note-Taker is used